BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - A client-Server DB: MySQL
 - An HPC solver distributed by a powerful server
 - A three component application: the CS, the SP and the frontend
-- The CS language: Python
+- The CS language: C++ or java or python
 - The SP language: Python
 - The frontend language: js/react
 - UI contains three interactive components: OETV, user forms and FE display
+- Backend/frontend communication (C++) | backend: Crow
+- Backend/frontend communication (C++) | frontend: HTTP or WebSocket
-- Backend/frontend communication: fastapi
+- Backend/frontend communication (python): fastapi
+- Backend/frontend communication (java): Spring Boot
 - The CS base types (i.e. current interfaces): EO, SC, SCL, SA, SAR
 - Plugin style extensibility
 - The core plugins for the fundamental types (e.g. CS_EO_Panel) are shipped with the installation